shahifaqeer/cdn-analysis/README.md

-# ThousandEyes Internet Measurement Challenge
+# CDN MEASUREMENT AND ANALYSIS

 This is the repository for Timing Analysis of top Alexa websites grouped by CDN and ASN.
 We use curl for timing analysis, and parse html tags and whois traces